Online and Customizable Fairness-aware Learning: Experiments

 \subsection{Experimental Goals and Evaluation Metrics}

-The first goal of our experiments\footnote{The source code and data are available at\\ ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~\url{https://github.com/vanbanTruong/FAHT}} is to evaluate the prediction accuracy and fairness performance of our proposed FAHT and 2CFAHT methods, as is typical in the domain of fairness-aware machine learning~\cite{verma2018fairness}.
+The first goal of our experiments is to evaluate the prediction accuracy and fairness performance of our proposed FAHT and 2CFAHT methods, as is typical in the domain of fairness-aware machine learning~\cite{verma2018fairness}.
 To this end, we evaluate the different models in terms of accuracy and cumulative statistical parity.
 Due to the streaming nature of the data we use prequential evaluation, that is for each incoming instance from the stream we first predict its class via the model before updating the model~\cite{gama2010knowledge}.
-We report on both aggregated measures as well as on the over the stream performance of the different methods (Section~\ref{sec:exp_accu_fair}).
+We report on both aggregated measures as well as on the over-the-stream performance of the different methods (Section~\ref{sec:exp_accu_fair}).
 Except for the landmark window model employed by the original HT, we also report on a sliding window model variation that focuses on the most recent history from the stream.

 A second goal of our experiments is to understand the effects of our proposed fair information gain splitting criteria in the structure of the resulting decision tree models.
 To this end, we assess the impact of the newly proposed FIG and AFIG measures into the selected splitting attributes and eventually, in the tree structure as well as the latency in the splitting attribute selection process (Section~\ref{sec:exp_structure}).